yktoo/yktoo.com/content/blog/posts/0409/index.en.md

 image: "afk-best-en.png"
 ---

-My abbreviation dictionary {{< a "https://afk.best/en/" "afk.best" >}} has received an option for searching abbreviations only (and not all available fields).
+My abbreviation dictionary [afk.best](https://afk.best/en/) has received an option for searching abbreviations only (and not all available fields).

 <!--more-->